 Prologue: May 22nd, 2011 is a day that will be etched in my mind for the rest of my life.
 At the time, I split my chasing between some “solo chases” with a couple of friends and a tour company, Silver Lining Tours.
 Joplin fundamentally changed my perspective on storm chasing.
 At the time, I was fairly new to the game, having mostly only chased as a passenger on a tour company for five years.
 I was a rising sophomore meteorology student at The University of Miami and certainly felt a level of invincibility when it came to chasing.
 From May 22, 2011 on however, that invincibility was gone.
-Today I am far more cautious than I probably would be not having had this experience.
+Today I am far more cautious than I probably would be in the absence of having had this experience.
 While years of solo chasing and my formal education since then have aided in my abilities as a storm chaser, this event was incredibly formative.
 I’m far more attentive now not only to the sky itself, but to escape routes four, five and six moves down the line.
 I used to joke that when I died, I wanted it to be in a tornado.
 I can’t possibly express how differently I feel about that now, having come not 30 seconds from just that occurring.

 The following is a note that I posted on facebook on June 2, 2011, recounting the experience I had in Joplin with the tour group just a few days earlier.
 On a much lighter note than the rest of this post, my writing eight years ago really stunk.
 That said, I tried to stay fairly true to what I wrote that day, but did minimal editing for grammar and flow.